python-happybase/happybase/doc/introduction.rst

 What is HappyBase?
 ==================

-.. include:: ../README.rst

-HappyBase is designed for for use in standard HBase setups, and offers application developers a Pythonic API to interact with HBase.
+**HappyBase** is a developer-friendly `Python <http://python.org/>`_ library to interact with `Apache HBase <http://hbase.apache.org/>`_.
+HappyBase is designed for use in standard HBase setups, and offers application developers a Pythonic API to interact with HBase.

 Below the surface, HappyBase uses the `Python Thrift library
 <http://pypi.python.org/pypi/thrift>`_ to connect to HBase's `Thrift